You may wish to take a general leave without pay.

 - when you would like to start your leave, and

 - when you intend to return to work.

 If you are applying for general leave to care for a family member, you will also need to include a copy of the medical certificate from a doctor or medical practitioner stating that your family member is critically ill or injured and requires the care or support of one or more family members.
 Save the original for your EI caregiver benefits application.
 The personal information provided in the medical certificate is collected under section 26(c) of the Freedom of Information and Protection of Privacy Act, RSBC 1996, c.
 165 and will be used for the purposes of leave administration.

-For Staff appointments, if your request is approved, your department head or manager will notify Financial Operations – Payroll.
-For Faculty appointments, all leave requests are to be forwarded to Faculty Relations (600 TEFIII – 6190 Agronomy Road; Vancouver, BC; V6T 1Z3).
+For Staff appointments, if your request is approved, your department head or manager will update your employment status through Workday.
+For Faculty appointments, all leave requests will be routed to Faculty Relations.

 What happens to my benefits when I’m on a general leave?

 When you are on leave, you can choose to keep your benefits or cancel your benefits.
 See Benefits Coverage while on a Leave for more information.

 How long am I allowed to be on a general leave?